AdamJonR/qform/README.md

 ## Using QForm With Polyglot

-You can automatically parse files with the QForm DSL using [Polyglot](https://github.com/AdamJonR/polyglot), a program that packages multiple DSL parsers together and allows you parse several different DSLs within the same file.
+You can automatically parse files with the QForm DSL using [Polyglot](https://github.com/AdamJonR/polyglot), a command line application that packages multiple DSL parsers together and allows you parse several different DSLs within the same file.